All you need to know about hosting a #play14 event

 Profit and loss

-• given back to the global organization to support other events
+• contributed back to the global organization to support others

-• used to buy games and materials for the next event
+• or used to purchase games and materials.

-• Provide reusable glasses and tableware instead of plastic
+• Using reusable glasses and tableware instead of single-use plastics

-Some teams decide to make their event carbon-neutral, by compensating for the carbon footprint of the event.
+Some teams even opt to make their events carbon-neutral by offsetting the carbon footprint.